1bellaa/ths-st3/README.md

 ### Cluster Execution (HPC)

-To run the pipeline on an HPC cluster using SLURM, we use a wrapper script to submit the entire Snakemake workflow as a single batch job.
+To run the pipeline on an DOST-ASTI HPC cluster using SLURM, we use a wrapper script to submit the entire Snakemake workflow as a single batch job.

 #### 1. The Submission Script
 Create a file (e.g., `run_snakemake.sbatch`) with your cluster configurations.
 This script loads the environment and executes Snakemake across the allocated cores.